NBA 2K22: Which Edition to Buy?

 - People who play more modes than the standard game.

-You can find the NBA 2K22 Crosss-Gen Digital Bundle at Microsoft and Sony.
+You can find the NBA 2K22 Cross-Gen Digital Bundle at Microsoft and Sony.

 NBA2K 22 WNBA 25th Anniversary Edition